scala/scala3/docs/docs/reference/metaprogramming/macros-spec.md

 ### Syntax

-The syntax of terms, values, and types is given follows:
+The syntax of terms, values, and types is given as follows:

     Terms         t  ::=  x                 variable
                           (x: T) => t       lambda